excelkernel/CPITroubleshoot/README.md

 _Problem: I want to change email.
 Who should i contact?_

     > > Nobody, basically.
-Imagined doesn't use emails, and that's the point why you need to cantact staff when resetting password.
+Imagined doesn't use emails, and that's the point why you need to contact staff when resetting password.
 But emails are kept in database.

 _Problem: I want to wipe out my email from database._

     > > Contact Jeff.

-_Problem: I was banned for saying <needed information here>.
+_Problem: I was banned for saying [word].
 What should i do?_

     > > Contact Jeff.